collective/collective.elections/README.rst

 #. **Nominee revision**
-    * In this state, the electoral and nominations roll are reviewed by the EO's If everything is correct, then a second PDF gets exported.
+    * In this state, the electoral and nominations roll are reviewed by the CEO; if everything is correct, then a second PDF file with the rolls gets exported.
-    * The EA signs it locally with his GPG private key and adds the signed PDF and signature to the election.
+    * The CEO signs it locally with his GPG private key and adds the signed PDF and signature to the election.
     * Only the PDF and signature fields are writable in this state.
 (2 additional fields, separate from the 2 fields used in state Internal revision).